Skip to main content

 }]

-This will send rendered assets to the my-s3-bucket in the ap-southeast-2 region and to the my-us-s3-bucket in the us-east-1 region.
-Buckets must be in the same AWS account and use the same IAM access credentials.
+This will send rendered assets to my-s3-bucket in ap-southeast-2 and to my-us-s3-bucket in us-east-1.
+Buckets must be in the same AWS account and use the same IAM credentials.

 Opting out from the Shotstack destination